Cherry Thumbprint Cookies

 -

-Line two rimmed baking sheets with parchment for easy release and even bottoms.
+Line two baking sheets with parchment paper or silicone baking mats for easy cleanup.

 -